Decrease Stress and Bond with Your Dog Through Training

 Capturing

-Capturing means following your dog around and praise/reward when they do what you want (for example, giving your dog a treat every time she sneezes if you want to teach her to sneeze on cue).
+Capturing means following your dog around and praising/rewarding when they do what you want (for example, giving your dog a treat every time she sneezes if you want to teach her to sneeze on cue).

 Rewarding behaviors your dog offers makes them want to offer that behavior again.
 When she starts to repeat a behavior intentionally, you can start to pair a verbal cue to that behavior so she will learn to give that behavior on cue.